How Incentive Framing Can Harness the Power of Social Norms

 Tangential Immersion: Increasing Persistence in Boring Consumer Behaviors

-Lieberman, Alicea, On Amir, and Andrea C. Morales, “Tangential Immersion: Increasing Persistence in Low-Attention Behaviors,” under 4th round review at Journal of Consumer Research.
+Lieberman, Alicea, Andrea C. Morales, and On Amir (in press), “Tangential Immersion: Increasing Persistence in Boring Consumer Behaviors,” Journal of Consumer Research.

-Daily life is filled with myriad behaviors that benefit from persistence (e.g. hygiene, exercise), but that are often not performed for long enough.
+Daily life is filled with myriad behaviors that benefit from persistence (e.g. hygiene, exercise), but that are often not performed long enough.
 We posit that consumers often halt such behaviors prematurely because they do not satisfy attentional needs.
-Six experiments demonstrate that immersion in a tangential task—thereby increasing attentional demands—satisfies attentional needs and increases persistence.
-Tangential immersion is shown to increase persistence across a range of behaviors (e.g., strength-building, toothbrushing) and with different tangential tasks (reading, listening, viewing).
-Two important boundaries arise: first, the focal behavior must be low-attention, allowing consumers to sufficiently attend to the tangential task; second, the tangential task must achieve the proper level of immersion—it must sustain attention without exhausting resources.
+Five experiments demonstrate that immersion in a tangential task—thereby increasing attentional demands—satisfies attentional needs and increases persistence.
+Tangential immersion is shown to increase persistence across a range of behaviors (e.g., toothbrushing, coordination exercise) and with different tangential tasks (reading, listening, viewing).
+Two important boundaries arise: first, the focal behavior must be low-attention, allowing consumers to sufficiently attend to the tangential task; second, the tangential task must achieve the proper level of immersion—it must sustain attention without exceeding attentional capacity.

 Preventive screening allows for early detection and is one of the most effective approaches to reducing cancer mortality.
 However, screening participation is suboptimal, particularly among underserved populations.
 In a large, preregistered field experiment (n=7,711), we tested whether deadlines—both with and without monetary incentives tied to them—increase colorectal cancer (CRC) screening.
 Relative to control, pure deadlines, as well as deadlines coupled with monetary incentives, increased completion.
 Moreover, individuals faced with a non-incentivized short deadline were as likely to complete screening as individuals who received an incentivized deadline.
 These results suggest that merely imposing deadlines—especially short ones—can significantly increase CRC screening completion, and may also have implications for other forms of cancer screening.